 If you are thinking of speeding up your website, Google might be telling you the answer is to create a cookieless subdomain or domain.
-Now, are you thinking of serving static content from a subdomain?
-Or, should I ask what is a cookieless subdomain?
+Well, that's easy for you to say.
+How to serve static content from a cookieless domain?
+More importantly, what is a cookieless subdomain?

 This is what Google explain in its own words:

 Why is serving static content over cookieless domain important?

 Static content, such as images, JS and CSS files, don't need to be accompanied by cookies, as there is no user interaction with these resources.
 You can decrease request latency by serving static content from a domain that doesn't serve cookies.
 This technique is especially useful for pages referencing large volumes of rarely cached static content, such as frequently changing image thumbnails, or infrequently accessed image archives.
 We recommend this technique for any page that serves more than 5 static resources.
 (For pages that serve fewer resources than this, it's not worth the cost of setting up an extra domain.)